vijayashreeb14/Interface-a-4x4-matrix-keypad-1/README.md

 # Interfacing a 4x4 matrix keypad

 ## Aim:
-To simulate the interface of a 4x4 matrix keypad to ARM controller and display the output on 16X2 LCD for keys 4,5,6 only.
+To simulate the interface of a 4x4 matrix keypad to ARM controller and display the output on 16X2 LCD for arithmetic operation only.

 ## Components required:
 STM32 CUBE IDE, Proteus 8 simulator .